csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 </figure>

 In the comparison above, which do you think provides the better user experience?
 I’m willing to bet you’d all say B, right?
-Based on `DOMContentLoaded`, A is 11.292s faster!
+But, based on `DOMContentLoaded`, A is actually over 11s faster!

 `Load` and `DOMContentLoaded` are internal browser events—your users have no idea what a `Load` time even is.
 I bet half of your colleagues don’t either.
 As